OKI Elements of an Effective Local Comprehensive Plan

 Fiscal Impact Analysis Model

-OKI continues to engage existing and past users for input regarding use of the model, model performance, and potential features to be included as the FIAM functionality is enhanced.
+OKI has also engaged existing and past users for input regarding use of the model, model performance, and potential features to be included in upcoming improvements.

 Public Health in Community Planning & Development